maverickactuary/1actuary/index.md

 My focus is on price competitive markets, especially insurance protection, working with market leaders, start-ups and those needing fresh impetus.

 Clients include Friendly Societies and insurers distributing via the IFA and aggregator channels.
-[Given their importance](/content/3buildingblocks/reinsurance-for.html), I also work closely with reinsurers.
+I also have close [reinsurance](/content/3buildingblocks/reinsurance-for.html) relationships.

 ## Specialisms